 7. 1% Quarterly Savings Bonus

 Digit savings accounts don’t accrue interest in the traditional sense, but they do have de facto yields: 1.00% APY, paid quarterly as a Savings Bonus.
-To qualify for each quarter’s Savings Bonus, you need to maintain your Digit savings account for the entire three months prior.
+To qualify for each quarter’s Savings Bonus, you must maintain your Digit savings account for the entire three months prior.
 The bonus is annualized, meaning you earn 0.25% of the balance in your account at the end of each quarter.

 1. $2.99 Monthly Maintenance Fee